 NT Wright contends that “As long as we see ‘salvation’ in terms of ‘going to heaven when we die’, the main work of the church is bound to be seen in terms of saving souls for that future.
 But when we see ‘salvation’, as the New Testament sees it, in terms of God’s promised new heavens and new earth, and of our promised resurrection to share in that new, and gloriously embodied, reality – what I have called ‘life after life after death’ – then the main work of the church here and now demands to be rethought in consequence.”

 So many of my homeless friends on the street talk about their desperation to be off the streets, free from their addictions, forgiven for all the things they have done and reconciled with their families.
 We have to believe with them that there is indeed “life before death” for these precious people.
 I may feel sad and at times helpless, perhaps even emotional, but I have to believe that God is surely able in this life to demonstrate resurrection as we build for the realm of God.
-Furthermore for my friends suffering under the multiple intersection oppressions of racism, sexism, islamaphobia, xenophobia and other forms of othering, I have to believe that the gospel is good news to liberate us even from these systems.
+Furthermore, for my friends suffering under the multiple intersectional oppressions of racism, sexism, Islamaphobia, xenophobia and other forms of othering, I have to believe that the gospel is good news to liberate us even from these systems.

 In the gospels “is the story of God’s kingdom being launched on earth as in heaven, generating a new state of affairs in which the power of evil has been decisively defeated, the new creation has been decisively launched, and Jesus’ followers have been commissioned and equipped to put that victory, and that inaugurated new world, into practice.”

 “To hope for a better future in this world – for the poor, the sick, the lonely and depressed, for the slaves, the refugees, the hungry and homeless, for the abused, the paranoid, the downtrodden and despairing, and in fact for the whole wide, wonderful and wounded world – is not something else, something extra, something tacked on to ‘the gospel’ as an afterthought.”
+(NT Wright)

-In my experience, it seems the more our gospel proclamation is focused on getting people to heaven, the more content it is to leave people in many hells they find themselves in on earth.
+In my experience, it seems the more our gospel proclamation is focused on getting people to heaven, the more content it is to leave people in the many hells they find themselves in on earth.